Subspace power method for symmetric tensor decomposition: Introduction

 Next, Step B of SPM connects with Kolda-Mayo's SS-HOPM method for computing tensor eigenvectors \cite{kolda2011shifted}.
-Indeed, Step B is the higher-order power method applied to there modified symmetric tensor $\widetilde{T}$ of the same size as $T$, where $\widetilde{T}$ corresponds to the functional $f$ in Theorem~\ref{thm:power} (see Subsection~\ref{subsec:SSHOPM-connect}).
-Here, the important point is that SS-HOPM is not designed to compute \textit{CP tensor components} as in Decomposition~\ref{eq:tensordecdef}, rather \textit{tensor Z-eigenvectors} (see the definition in Section~\ref{sec:model}).
-These vectors are not the same for $T$.
-However, SPM identifies the Z-eigenvectors of $\widetilde{T}$ (computable by SS-HOPM) with the CP tensor components $a_i$ of $T$.
-Also, in analyzing the convergence of Step~B, we improve on the theory for SS-HOPM in general, settling a conjecture of \nolinebreak \cite{kolda2011shifted}.
+Step B may be viewed as the higher-order power method applied to a different symmetric tensor $\TT[\widetilde]$, constructed from the subspace extracted in Step A, see \eqref{eq:Tmodify}.
+SPM identifies the Z-eigenvectors of $\TT[\widetilde]$ (computable by SS-HOPM) with the CP tensor components $\a_{i}$ of $\TT$.
+This is important because the power method applied directly to $\TT$ does \textit{not} recover the CP components of $\TT$.
+In analyzing the convergence of Step~B we settle a conjecture of \cite{kolda2011shifted} on SS-HOPM in general.

-Finally, Step C of SPM is related to the matrix identities in \cite{cline1979rank} and Wedderburn's rank reduction formula \cite{chu1995rank}.
-For maximal efficiency, we derive an optimized implementation of this procedure using Householder reflections, to avoid as much recomputation as possible during deflation (see Appendix B).
+Finally, Step C of SPM on deflation is related to Wedderburn's rank reduction formula \cite{chu1995rank}.
+For maximal efficiency, we derive an optimized implementation of the procedure using Householder reflections, to avoid recomputation as much as possible.

-In other respects, Algorithm~\ref{alg:estd} bears resemblances to De Lathauwer \textit{et al.}'s Fourth-Order-Only Blind Identification (FOOBI) algorithm for fourth-order symmetric tensor decomposition \cite{foobi2007}, the methods for finding low-rank elements in subspaces of matrices in \cite{podosinnikova2019overcomplete, fornasier2018identification, nakatsukasa2017finding}, and the asymmetric decomposition method in \cite{phan2015tensor} repeatedly reducing the tensor length in given directions.
+In other respects, \cref{alg:estd} bears resemblance to De Lathauwer {et al.}'s Fourth-Order-Only Blind Identification (FOOBI) algorithm for fourth-order symmetric tensor decomposition \cite{foobi2007}.
+It is also related to the methods for finding low-rank elements in subspaces of matrices in \cite{podosinnikova2019overcomplete, fornasier2018identification, nakatsukasa2017finding}, and the asymmetric decomposition method in \cite{phan2015tensor} repeatedly reducing the tensor length in given directions.